Find Cheap Auto Insurance Quotes in Your Area

 - Local police if other cars or property are involved

 - Your insurer to report a claim

-A claims adjuster will quickly be assigned to your case, and likely be your main point of contact throughout the claim resolution/repair process.
+An insurance claims adjuster will be assigned to your case, and they will likely be your main point of contact throughout the claim resolution and repair process.
 This person will:

-- Expect you to answer all questions honestly and with as much detail as possible
+- Expect you to answer questions honestly and with as much detail as possible

 - Collect statements from witnesses